Glossary

 Example WareIDs look like ware:tar:4z9DCTxoKkStqXQRwtf9nimpfQQ36dbndDsAPCQgECfbXt3edanUrsVKCjE9TkX2v9 or ware:git:d68916538966843121b9362a6b925a151d3fbbd3.

-WareIDs are seen in lower-level Warpforge APIs (like Formulas), and can also be used directly in some commands (like warpforge ware unpack), but are often hidden behind a Catalog lookup indirection at higher layers (such as in Plots) that allow human-readable references to be used instead of large hard-to-read hashes.
+WareIDs are seen in lower-level Warpforge APIs (like Formulas), frequently appear in logs, and can also be used directly in some commands (like warpforge ware unpack).